jfcloutier/karma_system/design_notes/observing.md

 The hope is that, from the interactions within an adaptive collective of CAs, competent agency will emerge.

-## Synopsis
+## Observations

+A CA observes the experiences and actuations of its umwelt CAs.
+Experiences in the umwelt are observed by predicting them and by processing potential, consequent prediction errors.

+Actuations are observed directly by a CA that has effector CAs in its umwelt from executing planned commands targeting these effector CAs.
+See [acting](../acting.md).

+## Learning from predictions and prediction errors

 An autonomous agent must learn to predict what happens next in order to survive.
 The more informed its predictions, the more it can learn from prediction errors.

- I see five provenances for predictions, each one more informed than the other.
+ There are five provenances for predictions, each one more informed than the other.

 1. Predicting that nothing can be observed (predicting from complete absence of information)
 2. Predicting that nothing last observed will change